manticoresoftware/manticoresearch/manual/Profiling_and_monitoring/Node_status.md

 * number of connections (`clients`)
 * number of tasks being processed now
 * number of queries made since start
+* number or jobs in queue and number of tasks normalized with number of threads

 <!-- request SQL -->
 ```sql